crowdwave/checkpoint401/README.md

 When the Checkpoint 401 server starts, it imports all the TypeScript files in the current working directory.
 This means you can import additional TypeScript files beyond the endpoint functions for the routes.
 These additional TypeScript files can contain any valid TypeScript code you want.

+Have a look in the config directory of this repository for an example of how to use additional TypeScript files.

+You will find there files that do things like process cookies and access a database to look up user details.

 ## Overview of how a request is handled: